phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 ## Prerequisites

 - Have ReactJS projects and use React Contexts
-- Have TypeScript projects to understand how typings structured and work in the development environemnt
+- Have TypeScript projects to understand how typings are structured and work in the development environment

-If you don't have these two items, it may become a bit hard for you to understand what covered by this article.
+If you don't have these two items, it may become a bit hard for you to understand what is covered by this article.

 ## Problem statement